Disinfecting Your Toothbrush

 Brush, Brush, Brush

-- brush your teeth for at least two minutes, twice a day
+- Spend at least two minutes, twice a day

-- brush using a circular motion at a 45-degree angle towards the gum
+- Use a circular motion at a 45-degree angle towards the gums

 Brushing not only helps freshen the breath, it removes plaque, a thin film of food debris and bacteria that can lead to tooth decay and gum infection.

+Your choice of a toothbrush is based on personal preference.
+However, when selecting one, look for the ADA Seal of Acceptance.
 Electric or manual, a toothbrush has two ends: bristles and handle.
-The bristles end is used for brushing and the handle end is used for holding.
-The Centers for Disease Prevention and Control (CDC) recommends replacing a toothbrush every three to four months or whenever the bristles appear to flare out and lose their stiffness.
-This means, you'll have to replace your toothbrush in-between cleaning appointments, which is usually every six months.
+The bristles end should be soft and the handle easy to grasp.
+The Centers for Disease Control and Prevention (CDC) recommends replacing a toothbrush every three to four months or whenever the bristles appear worn out.
+This means, you may have to replace your toothbrush in-between visits to your dentist.

-- Rinse your toothbrush after brushing to remove left over toothpaste and food caught in the bristles
+- Rinse after each use to remove left over toothpaste and food caught in the bristles.

-- Store your toothbrush in an upright position with the bristles up
+- Store it in an upright position with the bristles up.
+Avoid covering or storing it in a closed container.

-- Allow your toothbrush to air dry after each use
+- Allow it to air dry after each use.

-Keeping the toothbrush clean by disinfecting it weekly helps you maintain a healthy smile and extend the life of a toothbrush.
+Keeping your toothbrush clean helps you maintain a healthy smile and extends the life of the brush.

 How Brushing Can Cause Damage

 Using an improper brushing technique can cause damage to your teeth and gums.
-Brushing too vigorously, applying too much pressure when brushing, using a medium- or hard-bristled toothbrush, or otherwise not following the proper brushing technique can cause:
+Brushing too vigorously, applying too much pressure when brushing, or using a medium- or hard-bristled toothbrush can cause:

 - Gum recession